acuminous/defcon/README.md

 NODE_ENV=production node node_modules/defcon/server.js --config=/path/to/config.json
 ```

 Since defcon is a container for plugins, it's configuration options are minimal.
-However the install does
-ship with a basic set of plugins to get you started...
 '''js
 {
     "server": {
         "host": "0.0.0.0",
         "port": 8080,
         "workers": 1
+    },
+    "plugins": {
+        // Specify the list of installed plugins.
+Order will dictate where the plugins appear in the UI
+        installed: [],

+        // Insert plugin configuration here, e.g.
+        "defcon-event-log": {
+            "redis": {
+                "host": "localhost",
+                "port": 6379,
+                "db": 0,
+                "options": {
+                    "enable_offline_queue": false
+                }
+            },
+            "pageSize": 14,
+            "pages": 10
+        }
     },
     "logging": {
         // Any entries will be passed directly to winston